flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 title: Transform
 ---

-Transformations allows you to transform the scraped config items before they are saved, common use cases include:
+Transformations allows you to modify scraped config items before they are saved, common use cases include:

 - Linking configuration items
 - Removing extraneous or overly verbose fields